movabletype/mt-plugin-central-authentication-service/README.md

     ExternalUserManagement

-must be set to 1
+Must be set to 1

     AuthenticationModule